 The histologic manifestation of ARDS is diffuse alveolar damage, which may occur either due to an injury to the airway (alveolar component) or the endothelium (hematologic component) of the alveolar membrane.
 Interstitial pneumonitis is typically seen in the early stages, and ARDS commonly follows in severe cases.
 The SARS-CoV-2 virus is unusual because it attacks cells with angiotensin-converting enzyme 2 (ACE2) receptors on both sides of the alveolar membrane and thereby provokes an intense inflammatory response, with subsequent accumulation of intra-alveolar fluid and formation of hyaline membranes.

-The vascular pathology of ARDS in COVID-19 patients is dramatic, as seen in one autopsy study which found that the lungs of a patient with COVID-19 had nine times as many clots as those who died of the H1N1 flu.
-Interstitial mononuclear inﬂammatory inﬁltrates, dominated by lymphocytes, and multinucleated syncytial cells with atypical enlarged pneumocytes have also been described.
+The vascular pathology of ARDS in COVID-19 patients is dramatic, as seen in one autopsy study which found that the lungs of a patient with COVID-19 had 9 times as many clots as those who died of the H1N1 flu.
+Pathological studies have shown that the main pathological features in the lungs of patients who died from COVID-19 include extensive impairment of type I alveolar epithelial cells and atypical hyperplasia of type II alveolar cells.
 ACE2 has a direct protective role in alveolar epithelial cells and its loss by viral infection leads to alveolar cell damage and an increase in angiotensin II levels, which triggers the IL-6 amplifier inflammatory pathway and release of cytokines similar to a cytokine storm.
+Reports also show the formation of hyaline membranes, focal hemorrhages, exudation and pulmonary edema, pulmonary consolidation, and the direct binding of macrophages to the S protein of SARS-CoV-2.

 Resolution of the injury is impeded by a marked degree of epithelial necrosis and inflammatory damage and probably accounts for the reportedly more compliant ARDS lungs and severe (and often “silent”) hypoxemia seen in the early stages of COVID-19 cases compared with the classic ARDS lung.
 The virus also gains wide access to the systemic circulation, leading to the infection of endothelial cells throughout the body and the infection of many other organs with ACE2 receptors.
 The virus has also been found in T lymphocytes, macrophages, and monocyte-derived dendritic cells.
 Direct viral destruction of lymphocytes could contribute to the observed lymphopenia in patients.
 Viral infection in immune cells, such as monocytes and macrophages, can result in aberrant cytokine production, even if viral infection is not productive.
 Extension of the pathologic process in the lung results in progressive hypoxemia and respiratory failure.